 Depending on your hair type, you should be washing your hair at least about three times a week.
 If you go too long without a wash, all the oil, dirt, and product buildup can irritate your scalp and cause dandruff.

 If you are a product junkie, you should consider switching you regular shampoo to shampoo scrub from time to time.
 Our recommendation?
-Hair & Scalp Detox Scrub.
-This sulphate free scalp scrub will reset your scalp in no time.
-Just look at these before and after images below.
+Scalp Delight™ Detox Scrub.
+This sulfate free scalp scrub will reset your scalp in no time.

 We know that a poor diet and inactive lifestyle can lead to a variety of health problems, but did you know it could also be causing your dandruff?
 A diet that’s high in sugar can trigger insulin spikes, which can in turn lead to an overproduction of oil that causes dandruff.